You just bought a domain name. But what are you going to do with it?

 - Developing your branding assets.
 You need to make sure your domain and its appearance fit the theme and aesthetic of your branding.
 Having a distinctive logo, a tagline, and a brand story make your company stand out from the competition.

 - Prioritizing SEO optimization.
-Years ago, branding was far more one dimensional.
+Years ago, branding was far more one-dimensional.
 These days, optimizing your website for SEO is one of the best ways to attract organic traffic and increase your chance of climbing the SERP ranking.

 - Maintaining a good reputation.
 You might not think that PR is an integral part of brand-building, but maintaining a good reputation is a vital step to build a branding strategy and develop trust with your audience.

-Whichever social media platforms end up hosting your company’s accounts, you need to have a uniform look and message that links all your various locations on the internet together.
+You need to have a uniform look and message that links all your various locations on the internet together.

-You want your social media handles to be as similar as possible to your domain and brand name.
+Tip 💡 – You want your social media handles to be as similar as possible to your domain and brand name.
 They don’t need to be exact copies of your domain, though: sometimes you might need to include letters, symbols, or numbers in the usernames.

-To have a successful website that’s designed for growth, you need to keep track of the popularity of your site.
+If you want to have a successful website that’s designed for growth, you need to keep track of the popularity of your site.
 This includes monitoring your site’s performance and traffic growth rate.